Syslog777/psak/README.md

   wireless deauthentication packets using python and scapy

 # Network Attacks
+If the feature has not been marked completed, you can contribute by writing an implementation of it by attack type
 ##### Basic Brute-Force Connectionless Attacks
 - UDP Flood
 - ICMP Flood